Thanks to Mike Johnson for his photo from Valley Center looking out to Nate Harrison Grade & Palomar Mountain, December 2007

 In Gordon Stewart's Book, 'San Diego Back Country 1901', he writes;

-"Today we would not choose to live as we did; without plumbing and electricity; but a spell without them is worth much.
-It makes us appreciate what we have".
 He has a delightful few pages about life on Palomar a hundred plus years ago.
 It might be a nice, relaxing option in front of your fireplace during the next snow.